TheMichaelGionet/NoCdOut/README.md

 - Some general goals for the NoC include minimizing packets in flight to speed up arrival times and throughput of the NoC by having more - combat and always prioritizing packets leaving the NoC over entering the NoC.

+Diagrams can be found in the /documentation/ subdirectory.

 ### Planets/PEs:
 Every planet has 3 main things:
 - Resources